andynines/inhs-outlining/README.md

 ## Reproducing presentation results
 ### 1.
 Generate the dataset.
-This takes around ten minutes on eight, Intel i5 cores at 3.4 GHz:
+This takes less than ten minutes on eight, Intel i5 cores at 3.4 GHz:
 ```
 python datagen.py
 ```